 Colour contacts: What you need to know

 Before you choose coloured contacts, be mindful of these key factors:

-Although there are different-sized lenses to fit most wearers, there will be some occasions (such as during blinking) where the coloured portion may slide somewhat over the pupil.
+Although there are different-sized lenses to fit most wearers, there will be some occasions (such as during blinking) where the coloured portion may slide somewhat over the cornea and show up against the white of the eye .
 This creates a less-than-natural appearance, particularly when wearing opaque colour contacts.